Properties of the Least Squares Temporal Difference learning algorithm: Abstract

 \section{Abstract}

-This paper presents four different ways of looking at the well-known Least Squares Temporal Differences (LSTD) algorithm for computing the value function of a Markov Reward Process, each of them leading to different insights: the operator-theory approach via the Galerkin method, the statistical approach via instrumental variables, the linear dynamical system view as well as the limit of the TD iteration.
-We also give a geometric view of the algorithm as an oblique projection.
-Furthermore, there is an extensive comparison of the optimization problem solved by LSTD as compared to Bellman Residual Minimization (BRM).
-Also, we look at the case where the matrix being inverted in the usual formulation of the algorithm is singular and show that taking the pseudo-inverse is the optimal thing to do then.
-We then review several schemes for the regularization of the LSTD solution.
-Moreover, we describe a failed attempt to derive an asymptotic estimate for the covariance of the computed value function, as well as describe one particular Bayesian scheme where such a covariance could be plugged in.
-We then proceed to treat the modification of LSTD for the case of episodic Markov Reward Processes.
+This paper focuses on policy evaluation using the well-known Least Squares Temporal Differences (LSTD) algorithm.
+We give several alternative ways of looking at the algorithm: the operator-theory approach via the Galerkin method, the statistical approach via instrumental variables as well as the limit of the TD iteration.
+Further, we give a geometric view of the algorithm as an oblique projection.
+Moreover, we compare the optimization problem solved by LSTD as compared to Bellman Residual Minimization (BRM).
+We also treat the modification of LSTD for the case of episodic Markov Reward Processes.